carloscj6/BlurryLayout/README.md

 # BlurryLayout
 Create a beautiful blurry background with simple code and less work.

+Use this layout to place views above it while keeping the background awesome.
+Use your image and colors to come up with a cool layout that matches yorur needs
 ## Screenshot
 ![alt text](https://github.com/carloscj6/BlurryLayout/blob/master/Screenshots/device-2018-10-11-002239.png "Blurry Layout")
 ## Setup